Kwpolska/cheqlist/docs/users-guide.rst

 that file (further *Save* operations won’t ask for a file name).
 Closing Cheqlist with unsaved changes will prompt to save them.

+Mac users: Replace Ctrl with ⌘ Command and Alt with ⌥ Option.

 Formatting
 ----------